eacton/CAGEF/Lesson_2/Lesson_2.md

 ## 81    V_9_4  4.3 19.8 36.5
 ## 761  V_2_10    5    5    5
 ```
 This will not happen if you USE A LIST with `rbind()`, because lists can hold multiple types of data.
-USING A LIST `rbind()` will warn us appropriately if our row is of an inappropriate length.
+USING A LIST `rbind()` treats each item of the list as matching to a data frame column.
+The code below throws an error because the a data frame each row must only have one entry per column.
+"V_2_10" is put into the Sample column, next it tries to add `rep(5, 16)` to the pH column, but it can't because there are 16 elements.

 ```r